Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 This document includes (but is not limited to) considerations in the following areas (taken from [@!RFC7626]):

-1. Data on the wire between a client and a server
+1. Data "on the wire" between a client and a server
 2. Data "at rest" on a server (e.g. in logs)
-3. Data sent onwards from the server (either on the wire or shared with a third party)
+3. Data "sent onwards" from the server (either on the wire or shared with a third party)

 Whilst the issues raised here are targeted at those operators who choose to offer a DNS privacy service, considerations for areas 2 and 3 could equally